Gekkio/mooneye-gb/README.markdown

 * DMG: 0, A, B, C, X (blob)
 * CGB: 0, A, B, C, D, E
-* AGB: 0, A, B, B E. Revision E also exists, but only in Game Boy Micro (OXY) so it is out of scope from this project.
+* AGB: 0, A, B, B E. Revision E also exists, but only in Game Boy Micro (OXY) so it is out of this project's scope.

-In general, hardware can be divided on to a couple of groups based on their behaviour.
+In general, hardware can be divided to a couple of groups based on their behaviour.
 Some tests are expected to pass on a single or multiple groups:

 * G = dmg+mgb